StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-1.md

 dive into the use case of the demo app, but there will be additional information about it at the end of the post.

-For now, let's focus on dealing with the deployment!
+Now, let's focus on deploying the app!

 ## Deploying the Demo App